gooddavvy/gooddavvy/README.md

 - ⚡ Fun fact: I am an **aspiring rock musicican**, and **fine and nice soccer player**
 - 🌐 My website is **[goodnessdavid.repl.co](https://goodnessdavid.repl.co)**
 - 👏🏾 My goal is to **follow 200,000+ people on GitHub.** This mission has been inspired by [@esin](https://github.com/esin) who holds the record for 173,000 follows on GitHub.
 I want to hold the record for the **most** follows on GitHub.
 I don't see anything being able to stop me (even though I may be wrong).
-- 👨‍💻 I am trying to develop **useful and creative coding.** Follow me for some of them.
+- 👨‍💻 I am trying to develop **useful and creative coding.** If you don't mind, [follow me](https://github.com/gooddavvy) for some of them.

-## Useful Projects
+## Useful Projects & Tools
 - **[Markdown Repository Snapshot Application](https://github.com/gooddavvy/markdown-repository-snapshot-app)**

-# My Bio
+# David's Overview

-Hi, I'm David.
+Hi, my name is David I. Akins.
 I am an aspiring astronomer who loves to code, and I've been coding for over 3 years now.

 My passion for programming started in 2020, the same year I got an account on [Khan Academy](https://khanacademy.org), a free and world-class education for anyone anywhere, which my dad had introduced me to.

-In 2 and 1/2 of a year, I gained the following skills:
+In only 2 and and a half of a year, I gained the following skills:

 - JavaScript
 - HTML